 - He talks a lot about how much he "parties" or "parTays"

-5. He Has Less Than 1 Year Sobriety
+5. He Has Less Than One Year of Sobriety

 A guy who is in a recovery program for drugs and/or alcohol should be applauded and supported.
 That however does not mean he is ready to start dating.
 As a general rule of thumb, people in recovery programs, like a 12-step program (AA, CMA, NA…) are encouraged to stay away from the dating scene for 1-year.